 - The unsaved will ultimately die and spend eternity in torment in hell for not accepting Jesus, even if they have never heard the good news.

 - The unsaved must accept Jesus before they die.

 - The unsaved will account for the vast majority of those who have ever lived.

 I no longer believe any of these things.
-My revised beliefs are based on the characterization of the Father presented by Jesus in the New Testament–not an angry, picky, vindictive God but the Father of empathy, compassion, and care.
+My beliefs are now based on the characterization of the Father presented by Jesus in the New Testament–not an angry, picky, vindictive God but the Father of empathy, compassion, and care.

-But evangelicals, along with many other Christian traditions, operate from what I consider to be a restricted perspective of the Father’s House.
+But fundamentalists, evangelicals and many other Christian traditions operate from what I consider to be a restricted perspective of the Father’s House.
 They perceive themselves to be inviting people to come into the house, when in fact we are all already in the house.

 Does this suggest Universalism?
 Not necessarily because I don’t think the Father would keep someone in his house against their own free will.

 Next time, we will discuss what this means to us and to others.
 Do you think you are part of the Father’s House?

 - Jesus without Baggage exists to assist and support those questioning beliefs they have been taught in fundamentalist, traditional evangelical, and other groups.
 If you know someone who might find Jesus without Baggage helpful, feel free to send them the introductory page: About Jesus without Baggage.